abondar24/JavaAsyncDemo/README.md

 6. Singles Command (sc) - Merge two singles into one observable and subscribe to it.
 7. Completable (cc) - Usage of Completable class for asynchronous data writing.
 8. Notifications (nc) - Dummy example of subscription to tweets stream via JavaRX.
-9. Observable (oc) - Basic Usage of observable
+9. Observable (oc) - Basic Usage of observable.
+10. Multiple Subscribers (msc) - Usage of observable with multiple subscribers.